csviri/kubernetes-glue-operator/docs/reference.md

 The project is mainly tested with cluster-scoped deployment, however, QOSDK namespace-scoped deployments are also supported.

-See also the upcoming deployment modes / deployment options: [sharding with label selectors](https://github.com/csviri/resource-glue-operator/issues/50), [watching only one custom resources type](https://github.com/csviri/resource-glue-operator/issues/54)
+See also the upcoming deployment modes/options: [sharding with label selectors](https://github.com/csviri/resource-glue-operator/issues/50), [watching only one custom resources type](https://github.com/csviri/resource-glue-operator/issues/54)

 ## Glue Resource